ORDER OF RECEIVERSHIP

-(2) Notify each client in a pending matter, and in the discretion of the appointed attorney, in any other matter, at the client's address shown in the file, by first class mail, of the client's right to obtain any papers, money or other property to which the client is entitled and the time and place at which the papers, money or other property may be obtained, calling attention to any urgency in obtaining the papers, money or other property;
+(2) Notify each client in a pending matter, and in the discretion of the receiver, in any other matter, at the client's address shown in the file, by first class mail, of the client's right to obtain any papers, money or other property to which the client is entitled and the time and place at which the papers, money or other property may be obtained, calling attention to any urgency in obtaining the papers, money or other property;

 (3) Publish, in a newspaper of general circulation in the county or counties in which the lawyer resided or engaged in any substantial practice of law, once a week for three consecutive weeks, notice of the discontinuance or interruption of the lawyer's law practice.
-The notice shall include the name and address of the lawyer whose practice has been discontinued or interrupted; the time, date and location where clients may pick up their files; and the name, address and telephone number of the appointed attorney.
+The notice shall include the name and address of the lawyer whose practice has been discontinued or interrupted; the time, date and location where clients may pick up their files; and the name, address and telephone number of the receiver.
 The notice shall also be mailed, by first class mail, to any errors and omissions insurer or other entity having reason to be informed of the discontinuance or interruption of the law practice;

 (5) With the consent of the client, file notices, motions or pleadings on behalf of the client where jurisdictional time limits are involved and other legal counsel has not yet been obtained; and

-(e) Termination of Appointment.
-When the provisions of (b) above and the order of appointment have been complied with, the appointed attorney shall apply to the Supreme Court for termination of the appointment.
-The application shall contain the written releases of clients to whom files and other property were returned, information regarding the efforts made to contact the lawyer's remaining clients, an inventory of the files and other property remaining in the appointed attorney's possession and an itemized account of the expenses incurred in carrying out the order of the Supreme Court appointing the attorney.
-Upon approval of the application by the Supreme Court, all files and property remaining in the appointed attorney's possession shall be deposited with the Commission.
+(g) Termination of Receivership.
+When the provisions of (d) above and the order of receivership have been complied with, the receiver shall apply to the Supreme Court for termination of the receivership.
+The application shall contain the written releases of clients to whom files and other property were returned, information regarding the efforts made to contact the lawyer's remaining clients, an inventory of the files and other property remaining in the receiver's possession, an itemized account of the expenses incurred in carrying out the order of receivership, and documentation of time spent by the receiver and the receiver's staff in carrying out the order of receivership.
+The Supreme Court may order the lawyer to reimburse the receiver for expenses incurred and time spent in carrying out the order of receivership.
+Expenses and fees for the receiver and the receiver's staff time which are approved and awarded by the Supreme Court shall be paid from funds remaining in the lawyer's accounts.
+If no such funds exist, payment shall be made from the Lawyers' Fund for Client Protection.
+If the receiver's expenses or fees are paid by the Lawyers' Fund for Client Protection, the Supreme Court may order the lawyer to reimburse that Fund.
+Upon approval of the application by the Supreme Court, all files and property remaining in the receiver's possession shall be retained by the Commission.
 Unless otherwise ordered by the Supreme Court, the files shall be retained by the Commission for a period of 3 years at which time they shall be destroyed in a manner which protects their confidentiality.
 Other client property remaining in the possession of the Commission after 3 years shall be disposed of in a manner as ordered by the Supreme Court.

-Last amended by Order dated January 17, 2013, effective immediately.
+Last amended by Order dated December 3, 2014.

-|Support Staff||$10.00 per hour|
+|Receiver Staff and Other Support Staff||$10.00 per hour|

 |Copies||$0.15 per page|